stofel/eclickhouse/README.md

 Usage
 -----
 Rebar3:
-Add eclickhouse to deps in your rebar.config file
+  Add eclickhouse to deps in your rebar.config file.
   Add eclickhouse to applications in your .app.src file.

 Start conn example:
 ```erlang